Antibiotic Guidelines (NICE compliant 2026)

 2.1 Uncomplicated Lower UTI (Cystitis) 💧

-- #1 Pathogen: 🟣 E. coli.
+- #1 Pathogen: 🟣 E. coli

-- Treatment (NICE NG109): Non-pregnant women: Nitrofurantoin 100mg BD x 3 days (first-line).
-Alternatives: Trimethoprim 200mg BD x 3 days (if resistance <20%).
+- Treatment (NICE NG109): Non-pregnant women: Nitrofurantoin 100mg BD x 3 days.
+Alternatives: Trimethoprim if resistance <20%.
 Pregnant women: Nitrofurantoin x 7 days (avoid 3rd trimester).
-Men: x 7 days.
+Men: 7 days.
+Back-up prescription if mild.

 2.2 Acute Pyelonephritis 🩸

-- Treatment (NICE NG109): Ciprofloxacin 500mg BD x 7 days (avoid if resistance high; MHRA warnings).
+- Treatment (NICE NG109): Ciprofloxacin only if local resistance low and MHRA guidance followed.
 Alternatives: Co-amoxiclav 500/125mg TDS x 7-10 days OR Cefalexin 500mg QDS x 7-10 days.
+Monitor renal function and local resistance data.

 2.3 Catheter-Associated UTI 🩹